checkstyle/patch-filters/README.md

 `guava|git|https://github.com/google/guava|v28.2||` to `guava|git|https://github.com/google/guava||`
 , which aims to avoid auto checkout to the specific version in `diff.groovy`.

-Secondly, you need to set baseConfig.xml and patchConfig.xml by yourself, **Attention:**
+Secondly, you need to set baseConfig.xml and patchConfig.xml by yourself.

+**Attention:**

 baseConfig does not need any checks in it and set `severity` to `ignore`,